Author

 Elizur Goodrich

 Elizur Goodrich (1734–1797) was a prominent Connecticut theologian and Congregationalist minister whose intellectual work bridged Calvinist orthodoxy and Enlightenment political philosophy during the early American republic.
 His treatise *The Principles of Civil Union and Happiness* exemplified the late eighteenth-century effort to reconcile Reformed theology with emerging theories of social contract and democratic governance, influencing clerical discourse on the relationship between religious establishment and civil authority.
-As a leading figure in Connecticut's ecclesiastical establishment and a defender of congregational polity, Goodrich's writings contributed significantly to the theological foundations of American religious and political thought during the Revolutionary and early Federal periods.
+As a leading figure in Connecticut's ecclesiastical establishment, Goodrich's writings contributed significantly to the theological foundations of American religious nationalism during the Revolutionary and post-Revolutionary periods.

 Works in the Library